 I wouldn’t say doggedly avoid travelling with a friend from home.
 I would, however, suggest to experience travel in its fullest before you bring that home-friend.

 A home-friend, or, yes, a partner, is—to be blunt—a ball-and-chain.
-A travelling friend is someone you met on the road.
-You have no unspoken contract to uphold; if it goes south, then so do you (while they go north)—an amicable breakup.
+A travelling friend is someone you meet on the road.
+You have no unspoken contract to uphold; if it goes south, then so do you (while they go north).

 Travel Alone or with Someone: Shoulda Put a Ring on It

-While travelling with a friend for the first time may be the dream, solo travel is the journey.
-The gloried tale of heroism.
+While travelling with a friend may be the dream, solo travel is the real journey.
 If you find a travel buddy, you’re not solo travelling, and that, simply by nature, is restricting.

 As a solo traveller, you’re living on a whim.
 Anywhere you go is entirely in your hands.
 And experiences come a lot more frequently as a result of your solitude.